 Louisiana Museum of Modern Art:

-This is one of the most awesome museum experiences I’ve ever had and warranted inclusion in my blog Extraordinary Museums: a selection to stir your soul Here are some pics to give you a sense of how great it was.
+This is one of the most awesome museum experiences I’ve ever had and warranted inclusion in my blog Extraordinary Museums: a selection to stir your soul Here are some pics to give you a sense of the dramatic coastal location.

 SMK: the National Gallery of Denmark: